Last Updated: May 2021

 - Business Transfers – We may share or transfer information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company;

 - Receiving Professional Advice – In individual instances, we may share Personal Data with professional advisers acting as processors or joint controllers, including lawyers, bankers, auditors and insurers based in countries in which we operate, who provide consultancy, banking, legal, insurance and accounting services, but only to the extent we are legally obliged to share or have a legitimate interest in sharing your Personal Data;

 - Publicly shared data – Any Personal Data or other information you choose to submit in communities, forums, blogs or chat rooms on our Websites may be read, collected and used by others who visit these forums, depending on your account settings.

 PART III.
 INTERNATIONAL TRANSFERS, SECURITY AND DATA RETENTION

 3.1 PROCESSING OF PERSONAL INFORMATION IN THE U.S. AND ELSEWHERE

-Our Website servers are located in the United States, and our group companies and third-party service providers and partners operate in the United States, Singapore and the United Kingdom.
+Our Website servers are located in the United States, and our group companies and third-party service providers and partners operate in the United States, Singapore, Germany, Japan and the United Kingdom.
 This means that when we collect your Personal Data, we may process it in any of these countries.
-These countries may have data protection laws that are different from the laws of your country (and, in some cases, may not be as protective), but we will put in place appropriate safeguards, including certification to the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce.
+These countries may have data protection laws that are different from the laws of your country (and, in some cases, may not be as protective), but we have in place appropriate safeguards and international transfer mechanisms (e.g., EU Standard Contractual Clauses).
+We also provide a number of supplementary measures designed to better protect the Personal Data that we are entrusted with.

 330 West 34th Street, 18th Floor